Are you new to indy ball, either as a fan or a player? Here’s your crash course in independent baseball.

 Independent baseball (or indy ball) is a group of leagues with teams that are not affiliated with any major league baseball (MLB) organization.* Each team is independently owned and operated.

-*Starting in 2021, there are now four independent leagues that are considered Partner Leagues to the MLB; However, they still do not have an affiliation with any specific team/organization.
+*There are four independent leagues that are considered Partner Leagues to the MLB; However, they still do not have an affiliation with any specific team/organization.

 MLB teams have affiliated minor league teams (AAA, AA, High A, Low A and may have 1-2 Rookie teams at their spring training complex as well as one international summer team in the Dominican Republic).
 These players have contracts with a major league organization.